Uhuru Kenyatta: Approval ratings

 His government's first year in office received low ratings from the general public.
 This is after a poll by Synovate indicated that more than half of the population was unhappy with how the government had conducted its affairs.
 The same polls also ranked the presidency as the second most trusted institution after the media.
 After his appearance at The Hague for his ICC case in October 2014, his poll ratings improved to 71%, according to a poll by Synovate.
 A poll by Gallup in August 2014 put his approval ratings at 78%, giving him the third best job approval ratings among African Presidents after Ian Khama of Botswana and Ibrahim Boubacar Keïta of Mali.
 In 2015, due to allegations of corruption against some members of his government, his poll ratings dropped to his lowest rating yet at 33%, according to an Infotrack poll.
 By February 2017, his poll numbers had, however, risen to 57%.
-His poll numbers in 2018 would rise to 74% in light of a renewed effort to battle corruption.
+His poll numbers in 2018 rose to 74% in light of a renewed effort to battle corruption.

+Post-presidency

+In 2025, Kenyatta was appointed as a mediator by the East African Community and the Southern African Development Community in the Democratic Republic of the Congo amid the M23 campaign (2022–present).